mcarvalho-lenovo/thunderbolt-dsc-monitor/README.md

 # Thunderbolt DSC Monitor Setup

-This repository helps automatically **monitor Thunderbolt hot-plug events** and **enable Display Stream Compression (DSC)** when needed.
+This repository helps automatically **watches Thunderbolt hot-plug events** and **enable Display Stream Compression (DSC)** when needed.
 A common use case is **Lenovo docks** with a **daisy chain setup**, where you cannot drive two monitors at 60Hz simultaneously unless DSC is enabled at the panel level.

 ## Daisy-Chain Scenarios